acemod/ACE3/docs/wiki/feature/atragmx.md

 ##### <b>Set Clicks</b>

-You can access the Clicks setup by either taping the number on the Home Screen next to Clicks at the lowever middle of the screen (If clicks are selected) or through the Options menu at the lower right of the Home Screen.
+You can access the Clicks setup by either taping the number on the Home Screen next to Clicks at the lower middle of the screen (If clicks are selected) or through the Options menu at the lower right of the Home Screen.
 This screen allows you to tailor the number of “clicks” your Scope uses to adjust for 1 unit of measure (i.e. 4 clicks per TMOA means it takes 4 clicks to move the cross hairs a distance equal to one True Minute of Angle).
 These display values will be saved along with your gun data.
 That way, it loads with the gun and the solution will be displayed as set for that particular gun.

 <div class="row">
         <div class="row">